mtrudel/hap/README.md

 Note that in order to have access to the required crypto methods for HAP to function, OTP 23 or newer is required.

+Also note that although we still support Elixir 1.10 and 1.11, use of the Kino display module requires Elixir 1.12 or newer.

 ## License

 MIT